stfc/PSyclone/doc/user_guide/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Examples of applying various transformations (loop fusion, OpenMP, OpenACC, OpenCL) to the semi-PSyKAl'd version of the Shallow benchmark. ("semi" because not all kernels are called from within invoke()'s.)
+Examples of applying various transformations (loop fusion, OpenMP, OpenMP Taskloop, OpenACC, OpenCL) to the semi-PSyKAl'd version of the Shallow benchmark. ("semi" because not all kernels are called from within invoke()'s.)
 Also includes an example of generating a DAG from an InvokeSchedule.

 Example 2: OpenACC
 ^^^^^^^^^^^^^^^^^^